-Jocelyn Ruth O’Shea co-directs Makara Studio with Hannah Harpole.
-She has been a student of yoga since 2000 and has taught in NYC since 2009.
-She is a mentor in the Bent On Learning Teacher Training, and has taught yoga to thousands of NYC public school students.
-She leads seasonal local retreats at Seven Arrows East.
+Jocelyn Ruth O’Shea co-owner of Makara Studio has been a student of yoga since 2000 and has taught in NYC since 2009.
 Jocelyn’s classes are a healthy balance of strong challenging poses coupled with a soft energetic awareness of the subtle body.
-Her classes focus on movement with ujayii breath and inspired by her work with children are about using imagination and laughter as tools to negotiate new poses.
+Her classes focus on movement with ujayii breath and are about using imagination and laughter as tools to negotiate new poses.
 She believes that yoga can be practiced anywhere, and is available to teach privately as well as in corporate settings.

 Travis Steele Sisk moved to New York in September of 2009 and received his Pilates equipment and mat certifications from the Kane School of Core Integration.
 He earned his B.F.A. in dance and choreography from Virginia Commonwealth University and has worked professionally as modern dancer/performer in Berlin, Germany before moving back to the states.
 Travis was originally drawn to Pliates as a form of cross-training.
 Since then he has developed an enthusiasm for the practice and a desire to share Pilate’s benefits for those who seek it out.
 He believes that Pilates is one of the smartest ways one can work out therefore his classes and sessions tend toward an athletic approach while helping one understand how to efficiently exercise and understand their anatomy.
 He believes helping his clients understand their own anatomy is key to helping them also understand their weaknesses, which he will focus on and make you work!
 He also works as a freelance fashion stylist and his star sign is Aries.